Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Discussion

-We also treat the first Omicron wave as a SEIR epidemic that ignores differences in time-dependent case rates, which are not well explained by a SEIR model.
-We fitted the model to data on reported cases with an assumption about how these relate to actual infections.
+Ideally we would have seroprevalence data to complement reported cases to reduce bias present in the data; unfortunately, seroprevalence results were not available for the Omicron wave and the only seroprevalence study in Aotearoa was from earlier in the pandemic \cite{carlton_charting_2021}.
+We fitted the model to data on reported cases and tested several different assumptions about how these relate to actual infections.
 We have investigated a scenario with lower CAR for M\=aori and Pacific Peoples, but this still assumes some measure of relationship between each ethnicity's CAR, which may or may not be representative of the real world.
 This could potentially be partly addressed in future work by including hospitalisations and deaths in the model, which are less sensitive to test-seeking behaviour (though they are sensitive to other differences, e.g. in rates of comorbidity).